 Since the relationship is central in the life of ENFJs, they will become very involved in their private lives.
 Sometimes they will get into the habit of asking their partner over and over again about their feelings.
 This behavior can be a little scary in the long run, but it also helps to awaken a lucid awareness of the evolution of the relationship.

-ENFJs and sexuality
+ENFJs and intimacy

-Sexually, ENFJs are creative, perfectionists, playful, and affectionate.
+intimately, ENFJs are creative, perfectionists, playful, and affectionate.
 Their fantasy world makes them fun and creative lovers who always have new ideas in mind.
-They love the idea of being close to their partner and believe that sexual intimacy is a positive and fun way to express love in a couple.
+They love the idea of being close to their partner and believe that intimacy is a positive and fun way to express love in a couple.

 ENFJs need to receive a lot of recognition and to be regularly reassured of their charms.
 They love compliments and need to feel that their boyfriend or girlfriend appreciates them.
 Thus, they are fond of relationships in which testimonials flourish.
 They also love to please others and experience immense satisfaction in seeing the happiness they provide.